Skip to main content

 “I wish we right ho.”
 She said it like a prayer.
 “I wish we could do something…”

 “We can!”
 He smiled excitedly.
-“Let's plan something” She nodded.
+“Let's plan something," She nodded.
 It’s been a long time since they have planned something together.

-“We need help too.”
+“We need help, too.”
 She said as their eyes met and shone with hope.
 “Bhaijaan.”
 They smiled in unison.

-Ajabde was at the terrace jhula with an album in hand.
+Ajabde was on the terrace jhula with an album in hand.
 Tattered, torn and old, it still had the precious memories she held on to.
 She ran her hand through the baby pictures of Heer and Shakti and smiled.

 Pratap appeared behind her as she smiled at the photographs absentmindedly.

-“The album is torn, it needs to be replaced.”
+“The album is torn; it needs to be replaced.”
 He remarked unmindfully.
 Ajabde’s smile faded.
 Her jaws tightened.

 “Memories cannot be replaced.”
 She got up, picked up the album and left.